FAQ

 8. I messaged you on social media but you never replied?

-I don’t have the capacity to use social media for messaging.
+Sorry!
+I don’t have the capacity to be on social media for messaging.

 Email is the best way to reach me.
-But if your question is in this FAQ I probably won’t reply.
+(But if your question is in this FAQ, I won’t reply because you could have found the answer yourself, sorry.)

-If you just want to chat about my work, consider to join my Patreon.
-There are monthly posts with comments and follow-ups on both current and historical work, and there is a Discord server for regular chatting with both me and other supporters.
+If you want to chat about my work, consider joining my Patreon.
+There are monthly behind-the-scenes posts with comments and follow-ups on both current and historical work, and there is a Discord server for regular chats with me and other supporters.

 9. Can you listen to my music, check out my project?